- Last Active

 Dont know if the shift button has a backlight?
-If it does, double tap to arm shift and turn on the light, and double tap to unarm and turn the light off.
+If it does, double tap to arm shift and turn on the light, and tap once to unarm and turn the light off.

-In song mode I use much more often instant mute, in track mode I prefer to enter sound edit via the direct access via pads (UI had to change a bit to allow selecting another param while shift is armed).
+In song mode I use much more often instant mute, in track mode I prefer to enter sound edit via the direct access via pads.
 The shift button will be the first to wear out I fear.

 I want to see velocity without looking up the value.

 Steps are colored based on their pitch.
 64 RGB values are used to fill 128 slots.
 Pitch coloring looks nice.
 But it doesnt give me much information.

 A configuration option or a shortcut to switch between pitch mode and velocity mode would be cool.